maximelafarie/maximelafarie/README.md

-How do you check if a webpage is HTML5?
-Try it out on Internet Explorer 🤡
+Why do C# and Java developers keep breaking their keyboards?
+Because they use a strongly typed language. 🤡